pyCGNS/pyCGNS/NAVigater/readme.txt

 .. |logo11b| image:: ../doc/images/cgnsnav_im52.png

 As you can observe it, there is only one entry in the ``tree view``.
-This is the root of our CGNS file which can contain one or several bases.The opening of the CGNS tree occurs in a recursive way.
+This is the root of our CGNS file which can contain one or several bases.
+All the nodes are arranged in a tree structure.
+The opening of the CGNS tree occurs in a recursive way.
+A node is selected by clicking the mouse ``Button 1`` on the wanted node.
+The path of the selected node is displayed in the box at the bottom of the window.
 If you want to expand this node one level up in order to display the entries corresponding to the base contained in the ``CGNSTree`` node, click the |logo4b| icon.